Exterminate All the Brutes (miniseries)

 Exterminate All the Brutes is an internationally co-produced documentary television miniseries revolving around colonization and genocide, directed and narrated by Raoul Peck.
 The series consists of four episodes and premiered in the United States on April 7, 2021, on HBO.
 It premiered in the United Kingdom on May 1, 2021, on Sky Documentaries.
-The series takes its name from Sven Lindqvist's book of the same name, on which it is partially based, a phrase which Lindqvist in turn borrowed from Joseph Conrad's novella Heart of Darkness, in which the quote "Exterminate all the brutes" appears.
+The series takes its name from Sven Lindqvist's 1992 book of the same name, on which it is partially based, a phrase which Lindqvist in turn borrowed from Joseph Conrad's novella Heart of Darkness, in which the quote "Exterminate all the brutes" appears.

 Plot

-The series follows colonization and multiple genocides, and the effect of both, alongside imperialism and white supremacy.
+The series follows colonization and multiple genocides, and the effect of both, alongside imperialism and white supremacy.In addition to the written works the series adapts, the documentary also follow Raoul Peck's personal life and his connection to colonialism.